WinCisky/daily-wallpaper/README.md

 # Wallpaper

-A simple python script that changes the wallpaper daily
+A simple python script that changes the wallpaper daily for GNOME.

 ## Build
 ```bash